This cult classic led to a weak attempt at franchise-building that ultimately failed to live up to the original premise.

 The film has achieved and maintained status as a cult classic.
-Highlander, still considered as one of the great movies that came out of the wacky drug-fueled eighties.
+Highlander, is still considered one of the great movies that came out of the wacky drug-fueled eighties.
 The decade is known for a lot of genre greats.

 The cast is also a significant factor in the film’s appeal.
-Lambert is memorable in his charming portrayal as the near clueless Conner MacLeod who evolves into the more impressive, refined, and polished version of himself later in the movie.
+Lambert is memorable in his charming portrayal as the near clueless Conner MacLeod, who evolves into the more impressive, refined, and polished version of himself later in the movie.

 In this film, we have the rare case of having a near three-way tie for stealing the show by the three male leads that occupy the film.
 Sean Connery is impressively fun and marvelous as he hams it up in an enjoyable way as the theatrical Spanish peacock Juan Sánchez Villa-Lobos Ramirez, who suddenly appears and assumes the role of mentor to help upgrade Conner’s still country bumpkin view of the world and life.

 Highlander II: The Quickening, directed by Russell Mulcahy, was released on November 1, 1991.
-The film mainly takes place in 2024, with flashbacks to events in 1999, and also a very distant past on the planet Zeist.
+The film mainly takes place in 2024, with flashbacks to events in 1999 and a very distant past on the planet Zeist.
 It attempts to establish mythology that initiates the idea that the immortals are humanoid aliens from another planet.

 The series was an international hit and was nominated three times for the Gemini Awards and once for a Saturn Award in 1998.

 Highlander: The Source: is the fifth and final installment of the Highlander film series, which premiered on the Sci-Fi Channel on September 15, 2007.
 The film follows Duncan MacLeod and a group of fellow Immortals seeking the source of immortality.
-The film retcons the meaning of the Game and the phrase, “There can be only one.”
+The film retcons the game’s meaning and the phrase, “There can be only one.”
 The Sci-Fi Movie Page gave it one and a half stars out of a possible five.